Trump administration takes final swipes at China and its companies | Headlines

 Nine Chinese firms were added to the Pentagon's list of companies with alleged ties to the Chinese military, including planemaker Comac and phone maker Xiaomi Corp .
 Those companies will be subject to a new U.S. investment ban which forces American investors to divest holdings of the blacklisted firms by Nov.
 11, 2021.

-Shares in Xiaomi slumped over 8% in early Friday trading, against a 0.2% drop in the Hang Seng index, while CNOOC Ltd stocks rose around 1%.
-In its response, the Chinese embassy referred to Jan.
-7 Foreign Ministry comments accusing Washington of "pinning political and ideological labels on economic and trade issues and exploiting its state power to crack down on foreign companies, under the pretext of national security."
+Shares in Xiaomi slumped over 8% in early Friday trading, against a 0.2% drop in the Hang Seng index, while CNOOC Ltd shares rose around 1%.
+CHINA SAYS U.S. EXPLOITING STATE POWER

-The United States has long opposed China's extensive territorial claims in the South China Sea, a potentially resource-rich area that is also a strategic trade route.
-Washington accuses Beijing of intimidating states such as Vietnam and the Philippines that have competing claims there.
-China accuses Washington of trying to destabilize the region by sending warships and planes to the South China Sea.

-"The United States stands with Southeast Asian claimant states seeking to defend their sovereign rights and interests, consistent with international law," Secretary of State Mike Pompeo said in announcing the sanctions.
-Pompeo said Washington was imposing visa restrictions on executives of Chinese state-owned enterprises and officials of the Chinese Communist Party and navy.
+The restrictions could also apply to immediate family members, he said.
+CNOOC 'INTIMIDATES CHINA'S NEIGHBORS'

 The Commerce Department accused CNOOC of harassing and threatening offshore oil and gas exploration and extraction in the South China Sea, "with the goal of driving up the political risk for interested foreign partners, including Vietnam."
 President Donald Trump's administration has kept up pressure in its final days, targeting what Washington sees as Beijing's bid to use corporations as a means to harness civilian technologies for military purposes.